cowprotocol/docs/docs/cow-protocol/tutorials/solvers/cow_amm.md

 ---
-sidebar_position: 2
+sidebar_position: 6
 ---

-# Trading with a CoW AMM as a solver
+# CoW AMM Liquidity

 ## I'm a solver.
 How do I use CoW AMM liquidity?